SuperNEMO-DBD/cadfael-deployment/README.md

 Any missing packages will be reported together with instructions on installing them (this may need to be done by your sysadmin if you don't have sufficient privileges on the system).For certain older systems that do not provide a sufficiently recent version of the Ruby language that CadfaelBrew is written in, this will be bootstrapped.

 Once all requirements are met, the script clones CadfaelBrew's GitHub repository and performs a basic sanity check.
-It then runs the `brew` command to install the `cadfael` Formula that installs the required software packages.
+It then runs the `brew` command to install the `cadfael` Formula that installs the required base software packages.
 A complete list of packages can be found in [the documentation for the `homebrew-cadfael` tap](https://github.com/SuperNEMO-DBD/homebrew-cadfael).
 Once complete, the `Cadfael.git` subdirectory created by the installer will be populated with a UNIX style flat directory hierarchy:

 ```